honest comparison

 Can I keep my Mindbody marketplace listing while running on Junocal?

 Yes, with caveats.
 The Mindbody marketplace is technically a separate product from the studio-management software, and you can keep the listing active while running your back-end on Junocal.
 Many studios do exactly this as a transition strategy: keep the marketplace listing for a few months to maintain that discovery channel while building up direct bookings on the Junocal storefront, then drop the marketplace once direct bookings have ramped.
-The 20-percent commission on app-discovered clients still applies to bookings made through the marketplace during that period.
+The 20-percent commission (capped at $30 per transaction) on app-discovered clients still applies to bookings made through the marketplace during that period.
 Bookings made directly on your Junocal page have no commission.
 The trade-off is that you are running two booking systems in parallel, which adds reconciliation work; most studios accept that complexity for a transition period of 60 to 90 days.

 Will my class packs and memberships transfer with credits intact?